Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 View Answer

-Explanation: Helium's small size and very low polarizability make it incapable of forming stable clathrate compounds.
+Explanation: Helium's exceptionally small atomic radius and very low polarizability make it incapable of stabilizing host cages; it escapes easily through the cage gaps.

 3. The host molecules in clathrate compounds typically: